santhu123456789/Visualizing_and_Forecasting_Stocks/README.md

 # Visualizing_and_Forecasting_Stocks

 The website uses a comprehensive approach to deliver accurate stock price estimates as well as the most recent news.
-To provide accurate forecasts and timely news updates, the program employs a variety of web display layers, machine learning, retrieval, and processing methodologies
+To provide accurate forecasts and timely news updates, the program employs a variety of web display layers, machine learning, retrieval, and processing methodologies.

 ## Installation